 Beehive Inspection Tips

-- When inspecting a beehive, do so on a day when the temperature is a minimum of 60 degrees F / 15 degrees Celsius.
+- When inspecting a beehive, do so on a day when the temperature is a minimum of 60 degrees F / 15 degrees Celsius, but not too hot.

 - Never inspect a beehive on a day that is rainy or damp.
 This will expose the honey bees to excess moisture – which could be especially damaging to their health if the temperature is hovering only above the recommended minimum.